Amcor plc (AMCR) Stock: A Closer Look at the Analyst Ratings

 Conclusion

 In conclusion, Amcor plc (AMCR) has seen bad performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
+Analysts have a bearish opinion on the stock, with some rating it as a “sell” and others rating it as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.